maximilionus/lucidglyph/README.md

 Carefully tuned adjustments designed to improve font rendering on Linux systems, including tweaks for FreeType, fontconfig and other components.

+Note that this project is just a collection of tweaks that reflect the author's vision on how a font rendering should look like.
+Please avoid using it for any real typography.

 Visual comparison is available on the project's
 [wiki page](https://github.com/maximilionus/lucidglyph/wiki/Comparison).